infeeeee/dyn2py/README.md

 ### Create installer for Windows

 - Install Inno Setup: https://jrsoftware.org/isdl.php
-- The already built exe should be in `dist\dyn2py.exe`
+- The already built exe should be in the root folder
 - Run this in powershell:

 ```powershell